Kruglovchik/HS-Bus/README.md

-# HS-Bus
+#HS Bugs
-There is HS bus
+There is HS bugs
+1)More goldfish
+2)Face hunt
+3)Pirrate Warrior